obacht-tech/app_development/README.md

 First change to the client folder
 `cd client`

+install all nmp packages `npm i` do this before starting the backend server

 Start Svelte with hot reload `npm run dev`

 Or build Svelte once `npm run build`